About the Journal of Hospital Medicine

 Keywords: The author should provide keywords to appear after the abstract and to be used for the subject index at the end of the volume.

-Title Page: All documents must include a title page listing article title; running title (a short version of the title, up to 40 characters); all authors with academic degrees and affiliations; and complete mailing address, telephone and fax numbers and email address for corresponding author.
+Title Page: All documents must include a title page listing article title; running title (a short version of the title, up to 40 characters); all authors with academic degrees and affiliations, disclosure and funding statement, and telephone number, email address and twitter handle (optional) for the corresponding author.

-Abstracts: Abstracts should accompany all submissions except Editorials, Clinical Care Conundrums, and Letters.
+Abstracts: Abstracts should accompany all submissions except Perspectives in Hospital Medicine, Editorials, Clinical Care Conundrums, and Letters.

 Unstructured abstracts should be no longer than 150 words, and describe the intent of the manuscript, its approach or rationale, and major findings (or key points for readers) in a paragraph format.